 Key Findings

-Tuition for online business degrees at public universities in Wisconsin ranges from $10,000 to $15,000 per year for in-state students.
+Undergraduate online business degrees in Wisconsin typically cost between $10,000 and $15,000 per year for in-state students.

 The chart above shows the distribution of the course length of Online Business in Wisconsin in 2024.
 The length of each course is given in weeks.
 Each bar denotes the number of institutions with program length falling into given interval.